bulwarkid/virtual-fido/README.md

 ### Linux

+Note that this tool requires elevated permissions.

-1. Run `sudo modprobe vhci-hcd` to
+1. Run `sudo modprobe vhci-hcd` to load the necessary drivers.
 2. Run `sudo go run main.go start` to start up the USB device server.
-3. Run `sudo usbip attach -r 127.0.0.1 -b 2-2` to attach the USB device.
+Authenticate when `sudo` prompts you; this is necessary to attach the device.